 29. Wonder about the origin of Menir dos Almendres, a lone monolith that stands 4-metres tall.

 Products from Amazon.com

 30. Make sense of the Cromlech of the Almendres Megalithic, a circle of 93 huge stones strategically placed from 4000-5000BC, making them about 2000 years older than Stonehenge.

-- Our home exchange included a car, or we would have travelled to Evora via train.
-Check Prices and find the Eurail Pass that is right for you.
+- Eurail lets you take the train to Evora and most other major cities in Europe.
+Check prices and find the Eurail Pass that is right for you.

-- If you are headed to Evora or anywhere in Portugal, don’t forget to pick up a copy of Lonely Planet Portugal Travel.
+If you still want more after reading this page, you can pick up a copy of Lonely Planet Portugal Travel.

 Which are your favourite things to do in Evora?